-DOEE uploaded fully quality assured calendar year 2020 data for the District's network to EPA's AQS national database.
-Submittal of precise and accurate data into AQS for calendar year 2020 was accomplished in April 2021.
-A formal certification of calendar year 2020 data was transmitted to EPA on April 29, 2021.
+DOEE uploaded fully quality assured calendar year 2021 data for the District's network to EPA's AQS national database.
+Submittal of precise and accurate data into AQS was accomplished and a formal certification of calendar year 2021 data was transmitted to EPA on April 29, 2022.

 Annual data reports are generated from AQS and data certifications are prepared by DOEE, according to the reporting requirements in 40 C.F.R.
 Part 58.
-Data requests can be directed via email to: khinsann.thaung@dc.gov.
+Data requests can be directed via email to: berhan.teklu@dc.gov.